 Automated decision making does not take place on our website.

-Nor do we process your personal data for other purposes following an objection, unless we can demonstrate compelling legitimate grounds for processing that outweigh your interests, rights and freedoms, or if the processing is for the purposes of asserting, exercising or defending legal claims (for instance, see Article 21(1) GDPR, so-called “limited right to object”).
-In this case, you must give reasons for the objection based on your particular situation.
+Under Art.
+21 GDPR, you have the right to object to the processing of personal data at any time.
+If you do so, we will no longer process the personal data for direct marketing or related profiling purposes.
+We will also not process your personal data for other purposes after an objection, unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or unless the processing serves the establishment, exercise or defence of legal claims (see, for example, Art.
+21(1) GDPR, ‘limited right of objection’).
+In this case, you must provide reasons for the objection that arise from your particular situation.

-You may also object to the processing of your personal data for reasons arising from your particular situation, for scientific or historical research purposes or for statistical purposes in accordance with Article 89(1) GDPR, unless the processing is necessary for the performance of a task carried out in the public interest (see Article 21(6) GDPR).
+You may also object to the processing of your personal data on grounds relating to your particular situation, for scientific or historical research purposes or for statistical purposes pursuant to Art.
+89(1) GDPR, unless the processing is necessary for the performance of a task carried out in the public interest (see Art.
+21(6) GDPR).

-You can send or communicate your objection to us at any time (e.g. by e-mail to firstname.lastname@example.org).
+You can send or inform us of your objection at any time (e.g. by email to firstname.lastname@example.org).